How safe is PayPal?

 If you receive a fake email claiming to be from PayPal, forward it to [email protected] (without changing the subject line or turning it into an attachment).
 This helps PayPal warn its customers about being caught by any similar emails.
 Then, immediately delete the original email.

 Alright!
-Now that you know how to stay safe when using PayPal, let's take a look at some of the costs that may be associated with using it.
+Now that you know how to stay safe when using PayPal, let’s take a look at some of the costs that may be associated with using it in our next tutorial.